nmshd/documentation/_docs_integrate/01-connector-tutorial.md

 ### Connector: Create a QRCode for the Relationship Template

-Since we will use the Enmeshed App to send a Relationship Request to the Connector, we further have to create a QR Code one can scan with the App to retrieve the Relationship Template and send a Relationship Request to the Connector.
+Since we will use the Enmeshed App to send a Relationship Request to the Connector, we now have to create a QR Code one can scan with the App to retrieve the Relationship Template and send a Relationship Request to the Connector.

 For this, execute the `GET /api/v2/RelationshipTemplates/{id}` route (Accept Header: `image/png`) to create a QRCode.
 Use the ID of the Relationship Template from the previous step as the value for `id`.